Paramètres d'affichage

 Take the driving test with a driving school

-If you have already obtained a driving license in your country of origin or in another country, it is possible to request its exchange for a French licence, without having to retake the exam.
-However, this does not apply to all foreign countries.
-Find all the conditions in this sheet on the exchange of driving licenses.
+If you have already had a driving license in your home country or in another country, it is possible to request an exchange for a French license, without retaking the exam.

-If it is not possible to exchange your existing license, you can still take the driver's exam in France as a “free candidate", without having to use a driving school.
+If exchanging your license is not possible, you have the option of retaking the test in France as a "free candidate" without a driving school.

 How to do it?